AgathiyanChe/Basics-BigData/Readme.md

 ```
 > :exclamation: Be careful with `-skipTrash` option because it will bypass trash, if enabled, and delete the specified file(s) immediately.
 This can be useful when it is necessary to delete files from an over-quota directory.

-:bulb: More information about HDFS click in this [**link**](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html#), or put `hdfs dfs` in command line.

 Yarn app list:
 ```
 yarn application -list